 - Alignment with true purpose, core values, and strengths

-Past stressful situations can provide the opportunity for learning and growth.
+Past stressful situations can provide opportunities for learning and growth.
 “I waited too long to start working on the newsletter last month.”

 “Stress is any influence, internal or external, that causes or leads to malfunction.”– Reed Davis, Functional Diagnostic Nutrition™ founder